This is the second-biggest home price correction of the post-WWII era—it's also a fairly mild correction

 On Tuesday, we learned that U.S. home prices as measured by the seasonally adjusted Case-Shiller National Home Price Index fell for the fifth straight month in November.
 Since peaking in June, U.S. home prices have fallen 2.5%.

 What’s driving the ongoing housing correction?
-It boils down to what Fortune calls “pressurized” affordability: Last year’s 3 percentage point jump in mortgage rates combined with U.S. home prices running up 41% between March 2020 and June 2022 has simply pushed homeownership out of reach for too many buyers.
+It boils down to what Fortune calls “pressurized” affordability: Last year’s three-percentage-point jump in mortgage rates combined with U.S. home prices running up 41% between March 2020 and June 2022 has simply pushed homeownership out of reach for too many buyers.
 Cue falling home prices.

 There’s something else at play too: This time around, buyers and sellers alike know prices can fall.